-The Chinese Military History Society will hold its 2016 conference in Ottawa on Thursday, April 14, in conjunction with the annual meeting of the Society for Military History.
-The program will include the following papers:
+The Chinese Military History Society will hold its 2020 conference in Arlington, VA, on Thursday, April 30, in conjunction with the annual meeting of the Society for Military History.
+The program will be sent to CMHS members in February.

 Interested non-presenters, especially scholars attending the SMH conference, are also welcome to attend the CMHS conference.